-Every year, Road Trauma Support Services Victoria conducts more than two thousand face-to-face and telephone counselling sessions.
+Every year, Road Trauma Support Services Victoria conducts more than two thousand face-to-face, telephone and web (e.g. Skype) counselling sessions.

 Counselling sessions are free of charge, confidential and unlimited in number for anyone affected by a collision on the roads (or involving any public transport), whenever this may have occurred.
 Sessions may be conducted face-to-face or by telephone.
 You do not need a referral to access our services.